Castle Mill: Development and controversy

 In particular, views of the Grade I listed Italianate St Barnabas Church in Jericho have been affected.
 An internal report of 24 January 2012 at Oxford City Council stated "Photomontages show that from some parts of the meadow the view of the St Barnabas campanile will be obscured with the long unrelieved roof line cutting across in front of it."
 (See photograph to the right.)

 In March 2013, it was revealed that Oxford City Council was warned about the threat to the views from Port Meadow.
 The Head of Heritage at the Council reported on "the harmful impact", concluding that "There is no justification for this harm".
-The University submitted revised plans reducing the height of the blocks by 1.2m on 9 February 2012, yet the planning officer's report recommending approval of the revised scheme was dated 3 February 2012.
+The University submitted revised plans reducing the height of the blocks by 4' (1.2 metres) on 9 February 2012, yet the planning officer's report recommending approval of the revised scheme was dated 3 February 2012.
 The height change is seen by some as having a negligible effect in practice.
 The Vice-Chairman of the West Area Planning Committee said "I was told there had been no objections to the original scheme and as the revised scheme was designed to make it even less controversial there was no need to consult."

 In April 2013, it was reported that Oxford University had removed the topmost apex of the roof in its revised plans, rather than removing a storey.
 The University stated that it would not reduce the height of the buildings voluntarily and had estimated the cost of doing so as £10–20 million.
 On 17 April, masked protesters attended an Oxford City Council meeting, where it was decided that a high-level meeting between the University's Vice-Chancellor and the Council leader was needed.

 The City Council warned the University that compulsory measures could be taken to reduce the impact of Castle Mill.
 Campaigners set up a fund to oppose the development in the High Court.
 The Director of the Oxford Preservation Trust has said, "I don't think we have the guidelines in place which allow for a development like the one near Port Meadow to be properly assessed."